Input files supports 3 types

 Assembly-based

-$ perl GetFun_CCycdb.pl -situation assembly-based -wd ./ -m diamond -f fasta -s nucl -norm 0 -thread 10 -od ./output
+$ perl GetFun_CCycdb.pl -situation assembly-based -datadir /clusters/node1 -wd ./ -m diamond -f fasta -s nucl -norm 0 -thread 10 -od ./result

-$ perl GetFun_CCycdb.pl -situation assembly-based -wd ./ -m diamond -f fasta -s nucl -tpm 1 -norm 0 -thread 10 -od ./output
+$ perl GetFun_CCycdb.pl -situation assembly-based -datadir /clusters/node1 -wd ./ -m diamond -f fasta -s nucl -tpm 1 -norm 0 -thread 10 -od ./result

 Output: